-Beginning our commercial expeditions in 1992 (indeed, there were some commercial flights back then), Alpine Ascents has led and cultivated Mt.
+Different than some other outfitters, all of our trips are led by Alpine Ascents guides (not just guides hired for the season) and we incorporate teaching into every guided climb.
+Our history on Vinson is long and rich, beginning with our commercial expeditions in 1992 (indeed, there were some commercial flights back then), Alpine Ascents has led and cultivated Mt.
 Vinson climbing practices along with our flight service partners.
-With nearly 100% success over these past 20 years, we have developed logistics, climbing routes, camps and communication protocols that have help facilitate our high summit and excellent safety record.
-While items such as extra days on the mountain and satellite phones have become standard practice, our experience in number of seasons of operation and trip logistics is unsurpassed.
-Alpine Ascents ability to lead multiple trips per season puts us in position to adjust to changing conditions and have the resources available that a "one guide, single expedition" does not have.
-As always, we encourage you to ask many questions of Alpine Ascents and other guide services before embarking on an expedition of this magnitude. >>Also see Why Climb with Alpine Ascents?
+With nearly 100% success over these past 20 years, we have developed logistics, environmental procedures, climbing routes, camps and communication protocols that have helped facilitate our high summit and excellent safety record.
+While items such as extra days on the mountain and satellite phones have become standard practice, our experience in number of seasons and in trip logistics is unsurpassed.
+Alpine Ascents' ability to lead multiple trips per season puts us in position to adjust to changing conditions and have the resources available that a one-guide single expedition does not have.
+As always, we encourage you to ask questions of Alpine Ascents and other guide services before embarking on an expedition of this magnitude.

 Guides and Experience

-About Our 2013/2014 Team Leader
+About Our Team Leaders

 Should we believe that the unexplored exists, then we must view the isolation of Antarctica as an explorer's final frontier.
 Unparalleled in its pristine and absolute beauty, the journey to the Antarctic continent and the climb of Mt.
 Vinson ignites man's primal instincts for wilderness, the elements and conquest.
-The sheer magnitude of the continent and exquisite nature of the ascent is an extreme and remarkable experience.
+The sheer magnitude of the continent and the exquisite nature of the ascent is an extreme and remarkable experience.
 Mount Vinson, located 600 miles from the South Pole and 1,200 miles from the northern tip of the Antarctic Peninsula, is the highest peak on the continent.
 Vinson is part of the Ellsworth Mountains, which rise majestically from the Ronne Ice Shelf.

 Fixed Line Use

-Our expeditions require strength & endurance.
-Being in sound physical condition is the single most important aspect for climbers to maximize their climbing potential.
+Our expeditions require strength and endurance.
 The better your physical condition, the more likely you are to perform well and have an enjoyable experience.
-The most frequent comment we have received over the years is that climbers have underestimated the fitness level needed to fully enjoy their trip.
-Additionally, inadequate fitness will affect the atmosphere, pace, and overall enjoyment of the climb for all participants.
-We highly recommend checking with your physician before undertaking any strenuous activity.
+The most frequent comment we have heard over the years is that climbers have underestimated the fitness level needed to fully enjoy their trip.
+Inadequate fitness will affect the atmosphere, pace, and enjoyment of the climb for all participants.
+We recommend checking with your physician before undertaking any strenuous activity.
 Vinson Training Guide

 Ski the Last Degree